AlvinAlagos/UnixFinalProject/INSTALL.md

-Steps to installing a web server on  VPS:
+Steps to setting up a GNU/Linux webserver and to deploy websites:

 1. Decide on which VPS provider you will choose to host your web server.